 I do remove any dings or occasionally the cores if they are really substantial – just that greenish-brown spot where the stem attached, I mean, not the innards.
 But the small, very reliable and productive paste tomato I grow for sauce, the hybrid called ‘Juliet’ (below) or the newer variety ‘Verona,’ really don’t have much core to fuss over.

 Cover, and after things start to soften slightly, add chopped basil to taste.
 Cover again, and let the ingredients really get thoroughly soft–then remove the cover to let steam escape and the sauce thicken.

 I chop some of my favorite parsley, the Italian-style giant flat-leaf type, and add it in after I remove the sauce from the heat, so the leaves just wilt but stay bright green.

 One more tip: Vary the size of jars you stash with sauce.
-Sometimes you just need enough for one serving, or even half that, perhaps to use as the “liquid” in some sautéed vegetables or to enrich another sauce.
+Sometimes you just need enough for one serving, like a half-pint jelly jar, or even half that, perhaps to use as the “liquid” in some sautéed vegetables or to enrich another sauce.
 Other times, company’s coming: Make sure there are some quarts on hand.